Is Neglecting to Rest a Sin?

 "And he said to them, "The Sabbath was made for man, not man for the Sabbath." - Mark 2:27

 Do you struggle to find time to rest?
 I certainly do.
-My typical week looks like cooking meals and cramming in some homework before and after classes, spending week nights in meetings, leading Bible studies, or spending some quality time with Caleb, going to the gym a few mornings, writing new blog posts, traveling doing ministry almost every weekend, and going to bed exhausted Sunday night only to wake up and re-live the week again... and again.
+My typical week looks like cooking meals and cramming in some homework before and after classes, spending week nights in meetings, leading Bible studies, or spending some quality time with my boyfriend, going to the gym a few mornings, writing new blog posts, traveling doing ministry almost every weekend, and going to bed exhausted Sunday night only to wake up and re-live the week again... and again.

 Friends, this endless cycle of busyness is not how God calls us to live.
 Yes, He wants us to work hard, as working for Him and not for men (Col. 3:23).
 And yes, He calls us to do everything for His glory, whether eating or drinking or anything else we find ourselves doing during each day (1 Cor.
 10:31).
 BUT, He also tells us to come to Him and rest (Matt.
 11:28).